wireapp/wire-ios_legacy/.github/pull_request_template.md

 ## Dependencies

-_If this issue depends from other issues available on GitHub, specify them here.
+_If there are some other pull requests related to this one (e.g. new releases of frameworks), specify them here.
 (Optional)_

-This issue depends on:
+Needs releases with:

 - [ ] GitHub link to the issue